sodafoundation/architecture-analysis/SIM/RetrievalManagement.md

 ##### RabbitMq:
 * RabbitMQ is used as a message broker in this project.
-The tasks are pushed to the queue of RabbitMQ, and later it published those tasks to connected consumer nodes.
+The tasks are pushed to the queue of RabbitMQ, and later it publishes those tasks to connected consumer nodes.

 ##### Resource Manager: